Joaquín Clerch: Biography

 Maiburg, and Pancho Amat for their recording "Classica Cubana".

 Concert career

 Joaquin Clerch made appearances in concerts in Paris, Tokyo, Munich, Frankfurt, Brussels, Athens, Toronto, Havana, Rio de Janeiro, Bogotá, Belgrade, Istanbul and Salzburg, among other places.
-He has collaborated as a soloist with such well-known orchestras as the Stuttgart Philharmonic Orchestra, the Bogotá Philharmonic Orchestra, the Bavarian Radio Orchestra, the Slovak Symphony Orchestra, the National Symphony Orchestra of Cuba, the Mozarteum Orchestra of Salzburg.
+He has collaborated as a soloist with such well-known orchestras as the Stuttgart Philharmonic Orchestra, the Bogotá Philharmonic Orchestra, the Bavarian Radio Orchestra, the Slovak Symphony Orchestra, the National Symphony Orchestra of Cuba, and the Mozarteum Orchestra Salzburg.
 With the Orquesta Filarmónica de Gran Canaria under Adrian Leaper, he made the first recording of two guitar concertos dedicated to him by Leo Brouwer (Concierto de la Habana, 1998) and Carlos Fariñas (Concierto, 1996).
 Since 1999, Joaquín Clerch has been appointed as a professor of guitar at the Robert Schumann University in Düsseldorf.
 He has been described by Eliot Fisk as the outstanding guitarist of his generation worldwide.